-- Connectivity: There is a need for seamless mobility and the need to connect with other modes of transportation and transit service within and outside of the County to access vital life sustaining services. - Service Quality: There is a need for performance measures and standards for assessing transit performance and level of service. - Service Design: There is a need for an equitable, efficient and effective countywide transit service.
-Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders.
+- Connectivity: There is a need for seamless mobility and the need to connect with other modes of transportation and transit service within and outside of the County to access vital life sustaining services. - Service Quality: There is a need to reduce 1-2 hour wait times for people requesting Dial a Ride services Benton Harbor, City of St. Joseph, Benton Township and St. Joseph Township. - Service Design: There is a need for an equitable, efficient and effective countywide transit service.
+Challenges include establishing the appropriate mix and amount of services to address the unmet needs of youth, seniors, low-income households, people with disabilities, as well as choice riders. - Local Match: There is a need for additional local match to capture 100 percent of the federal funding allocated to the Benton Harbor St. Joseph Urbanized Area.